-- United States Treasury bills, notes, bonds, or certificates of indebtedness, or those for which the faith and credit of the United States are pledged for the payment of principal and interest with a maximum remaining maturity of five (5) years. - Obligations issued by agencies or instrumentalities of the U.S. Government with a maximum remaining maturity of five (5) years. - Bonds, notes, warrants or other evidence of debt issued by a City of Emeryville entity with a maximum remaining maturity of five (5) years.
+• United States Treasury bills, notes, bonds, or certificates of indebtedness, or those for which the faith and credit of the United States are pledged for the payment of principal and interest with a maximum remaining maturity of five (5) years.

-- The Local Agency Investment Fund (LAIF) maintained by the State of California.
+- Obligations issued by agencies or instrumentalities of the U.S. Government, Federal Agencies or United States Government-Sponsored Enterprise (GSE) obligations, with a maximum remaining maturity of five (5) years, per California Code 53601(f).
+No more than 30% of the portfolio may be invested in any single Agency/GSE issuer.
+The maximum percentage of agency callable securities in the portfolio will be 20%. - Asset-Backed (ABS), Mortgage-Backed, Mortgage Passthrough Securities, and Collateralized Mortgage Obligations from issuers not defined in the first and second subparagraphs (U.S. Treasury and Federal Agency) of the Authorized and Suitable Investments sections of this policy, provided that the securities are rated "AA" or its equivalent or better by one nationally recognized statistical rating organization ("NRSRO").
+No more than 20% of the total portfolio may be invested in these securities, and the maximum final maturity may not exceed five (5) years per California Government Code 53601(o).
+No more than 5% of the portfolio may be invested in any single ABS or Commercial Mortgage issuer. - Bonds, notes, warrants or other evidence of debt issued by a City of Emeryville entity with a maximum remaining maturity of five (5) years. - The Local Agency Investment Fund (LAIF) maintained by the State of California.
 Current policies of LAIF set minimum and maximum amounts of monies that may be invested as well as maximum number of transactions that are allowed per month. - Negotiable certificates of deposit issued by federally or state chartered banks or associations or by a state licensed branch of a foreign bank with a maximum remaining maturity of five (5) years.
-Purchases may not exceed 30% of surplus funds. - Medium term notes with a maximum remaining maturity of five years or less, by corporations organized and operating in the United States and rated "AA" or better by a recognized rating service.
-No more than 15% of surplus funds can be invested in this type of security. - Money Market Mutual Funds.
+Purchases may not exceed 30% of surplus funds. - Medium term notes with a maximum remaining maturity of five years or less, by corporations organized and operating in the United States and rated "AA" or better by one nationally recognized statistical rating organization ("NRSRO").
+No more than 30% of surplus funds can be invested in this type of security, per California Government Code 53601(k).
+No more than 5% of the portfolio may be invested in any single issuer. - Money Market Mutual Funds.
 Shares of beneficial interest issued by diversified management companies investing in the securities and obligations authorized by this section.
 Such funds must carry the highest rating of at least two of the largest national rating agencies.
 No more than 20% of surplus funds can be invested in such funds.
 The companies shall retain an investment adviser registered with the Securities and Exchange Commission with not less than five (5) years' experience investing in the securities and obligations as authorized by this section, and with assets under management in excess of \$500,000,000.
 The purchase price of shares of beneficial interest purchased pursuant to this subdivision shall not include any commission that these companies may charge. - Insured or collateralized time deposits or savings accounts secured in accordance with the provisions of Sections 53651 and 53652 of the California Government Code.
 If the collateral is government securities, 110% of market value to the face amount and accrued interest of the deposit is required.
 If secured by first mortgages and first deeds of trust, the market value must be 150% of the face amount and accrued interest of the deposit.
 The collateral must be held by a third party.